Blackjack: The Complete Guide

-Don’t play on tables using continuous shuffling machines: Simply because these machines increases the pace of the game, and thus you’ll end up losing more money faster.
+Don’t play on tables using continuous shuffling machines: Simply because these machines increase the pace of the game, and thus you’ll end up losing more money faster.

-Never touch your cards (shoe dealt games): In shoe dealt blackjack games you are not allowed to touch your cards as the casinos fear you can mark them.
+Never touch your cards (shoe dealt games): In shoe-dealt blackjack games you are not allowed to touch your cards as the casinos fear you can mark them.
 Only the dealer handles the cards in these games.
-Dealt games allows touching of cards by using one hand to pick them up.
+Dealt games allow touching of cards by using one hand to pick them up.

-Do not use your voice, use hand signals: The security cameras above your head is to ensure a fair game and to prevent cheating.
-As the cameras don't capture audio, the hand signals is are mandatory.
-Voicing your action is not acceptable as you can easily deny saying them afterwards.
+Do not use your voice, use hand signals: The security cameras above your head are to ensure a fair game and to prevent cheating.
+As the cameras don’t capture audio, the hand signals are mandatory.
+Voicing your action is not acceptable as you can easily deny saying them afterward.

 Don’t guess how to play your hand: Blackjack is a negative return game over time, meaning you can expect to lose money over time.
 If you don’t use optimal strategy to achieve perfect play, the house edge is around 8%.
 Even with perfect play, the house edge is still at 0.5%.
 Learn how to play your hands instead of guessing.
 You’ll increase your own edge in certain situations to max out your profitability, thus losing less in the long run.